 Emmanuel Gillespie was born and raised in Dallas, Texas.
 He received his BFA from the University of North Texas and later earned a Masters of Art from Indiana University of Pennsylvania.
 Gillespie works with mixed media in both 2D and 3D form.
 He has worked on several Public Art projects in Dallas, Texas including specific work for the Bexar Street Corridor project and the DART Green Line project.
 Gillespie designed the Dallas Area Rapid Transit center for the Green Line and Bus Station, and constructed artwork that was displayed within the Dart train station.
 Most recently, Emmanuel Gillespie was commissioned to create the Ernie Banks Statue in Dallas for the Booker T. Washington School of the Performing and Visual Arts.
+Currently, Emmanuel is the 3D Art instructor at the Winston School in Dallas.

 Visit our visual art websites for more information!
 (Emmanuel Gillespie)